GeorgeS-data/nhs-cancer-treatment-analysis/README.md

 ### 2. Dive Into ICBs

-Allows comparison of treatment performance by ICB and year.
-Showcases how the total number of patients treated doesn't affect the percentage on patients treated within 62 days.
-Showcases how despite nationwide doubling in cancer patients being treated in July 2024 (due to increased screening) there was still an improvement in overall percentage of cancer patients being treated within 62 days:
+Explores trends at an individual ICB level.
+This dashboard shows that a higher number of treated patients doesn’t necessarily reduce performance.
+Notably, July 2024 saw a sharp rise in patients treated (due to increased screening), yet performance improved:

 - **Line graphs**:
   - % of patients treated within 62 days by ICB (2021–2024)